paper-toaster/osu-wiki/wiki/Beatmapping/Time_signature/en.md

 # Time signature

-*For more information on time signatures in music theory, see [Time signature](https://en.wikipedia.org/wiki/Time_signature "Wikipedia")*
+*For more information on time signatures in music theory, see: [Time signature](https://en.wikipedia.org/wiki/Time_signature "Wikipedia")*

 A **time signature** is a musical term not exclusive to osu! that indicates the amount of beats that are in a single measure (indicated by the top number), and what note indicates a single beat (indicated by the bottom number).